achembarpu/project-euler/CONTRIBUTING.md

 * Submit a [Pull Request](https://github.com/arvindch/project-euler/compare/)
 * Wait for other maintainers to review your code...

-If all goes well, your solution will be merged!
+If all goes well, your solution will be accepted and merged!

 ## Code Guidelines: